MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

    > [!div class="mx-imgBorder"]
    > ![Power Platform Tools icon ](media/installation-success-3.png "icon")

-The final check would be to launch the Terminal window and type pac
+The final check would be to launch the Terminal window and type `pac`.
    > [!div class="mx-imgBorder"]
    > ![Power Platform Command line in the Terminal window](media/installation-success-2.png "PAC CLI in the terminal window")